Kobina Amua-Sekyi: Personal life

+He was a Christian.
+He is the father of Supreme Court Justice Kweku Etrew Amua-Sekyi.
+His daughter Mavis Amua-Sekyi was married to Ghanaian artist and musician Saka Acquaye.

 Politics

 He began his political career in 1969 when he became the parliamentary candidate for the Progress Party (PP) to represent his constituency in the Central Region of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.

 He was sworn into the First Parliament of the Second Republic of Ghana on 1 October 1969, after being pronounced winner at the 1969 Ghanaian election held on 26 August 1969.